 Per Academic Senate bylaws, several chairs of subcommittees are standing members of other committees, allowing for increased collaboration on the interconnected aspects of assessment (IB4 Academic Senate Bylaws).
 For example, the Program Review Coordinator sits on the Assessment Committee, bringing the perspective of faculty who are using the data from SLO assessment to evaluate student learning and achievement at the program level.
+Further, the

-Further, the Assessment Coordinator sits on both the Curriculum Technical Review Committee and the Program Review Committee to support faculty who are writing or revising SLOs on the front end of the process and aid faculty compiling SLO assessment data for the sake of program evaluation on the back end.
+Assessment Coordinator sits on both the Curriculum Technical Review Committee and the Program Review Committee to support faculty who are writing or revising SLOs on the front end of the process and aid faculty compiling SLO assessment data for the sake of program evaluation on the back end.
 One result of this collaboration is that the Assessment Committee determined that the process of program mapping for each department should be integrated into the curriculum review process while faculty are revising courses and degree programs in eLumen.

-A Master Schedule of Assessment for student learning outcomes, program review, and curriculum review was updated by the Academic Senate subcommittee coordinators and approved by the Senate in Spring 2021 and serves to organize those processes in support of student learning and achievement (IB4 Master Assessment Schedule).
-The schedule was first developed in fall 2018, approved by the Academic Senate and implemented in January of 2019, but revised in 2021 as a result of pandemic-related delays.
-The schedule was designed to help coordinate the assessment process at Solano.
-The process demonstrates how assessment of student learning outcomes and program level outcomes support program review which informs curricular changes (curriculum review) and the college's hiring prioritization process.
+A Master Schedule of Assessment for student learning outcomes, program review, and curriculum review serves to organize those processes in support of student learning and achievement (IB4 Master Assessment Schedule).
+The schedule was first developed in Fall 2018, approved by the Academic Senate and implemented in January of 2019, but revised in 2021 as a result of pandemic-related delays.
+The schedule was designed to help coordinate the assessment process at the College: student learning outcomes and program level outcomes support program review which informs curricular changes (curriculum review), the College's hiring prioritization process, and resource allocation.

-The Academic Program Review template currently prompts faculty to review disaggregated student success data and to compare different groups to each other looking for trends and disparities.
-The APR committee set a goal to review and update the current template during the fall 2023 semester.
-The committee plans to recommend that faculty compare disaggregated student success data to the institutional set standards.
-Faculty will be prompted to set goals for improving student success.
-They will be asked to identify interventions and needed resources to address student success rates that fall below the ISS (IB4 APR Goals AY 23\24).
-Should this info go here or below?
-I cut and pasted it below.
-Leaving here in case we don't have other ways to respond to this standard.
+The Academic Program Review template currently prompts faculty to review disaggregated student success data and to compare different groups to each other, looking for trends and disparities.
+The APR Committee set a goal to review and update the current template during the Fall 2023 semester.
+The Committee plans to recommend that faculty compare disaggregated student success data to the Institution Set Standards.
+Faculty will be prompted to set goals for improving student success and identify interventions and needed resources to address student success rates that fall below the ISS (IB4 APR Goals AY 2023-2024).

-Solano College uses a variety of assessment tools, including program review, student surveys, and disaggregated student success data to reflect and improve on student learning and achievement goals.
+Solano Community College uses a variety of assessment tools, including program review, student surveys, and disaggregated student success data to reflect and improve on student learning and achievement goals.